 Energy is essential for modern life and the demand for energy continues to grow, driven by increasing prosperity, urbanisation and industrialisation in developing countries.
 Globally, energy demand grew by 50 per cent between 1990 and 2011, and the International Energy Agency expects it to grow by a further 40 per cent to 2035.
-All energy sources will be needed to meet increased demand, however, much of it is expected to be met by coal.

 Energy Resources of Australia

 Energy Resources of Australia Ltd (ERA) is Australia's longest continually operating uranium producer.